ClickHouse/ClickHouse/docs/en/sql-reference/functions/bit-functions.md

 **Returned values**

 Returns a value of bit at specified position.

-Type: `UInt8`.
+[UInt8](../data-types/int-uint.md).

 **Example**